mhusm/maps-boilerplate-2018/vue_and_js.md

 * [Images API](https://www.contentful.com/developers/docs/references/images-api/#/reference)

 ## Task
-> After you have made yourself familar with Vue, import some content from Contentful and display it in your application.
+> After you have made yourself familar with Vue, import some text content from Contentful and display it in your application.
 You may have to add the content first.
+Next add an image to Contentful and also add this to your application.

 ## JavaScript Resources